axolotl-inc/axolotl_creator/README.md

 A place where you can create *ANY* axolotl you want!

 ### Commands
-- add axolotl, adds an axolotl to AxolotlVec.
+- add axolotl, adds an axolotl to your collection..
 - help, look at what you are looking at right now.
 - show my axolotls, list your buitiful axolotls.
 - edit axolotl, change one of you axolotls.
-- kill axolotl, :( dont do it.
+- kill axolotl, please don't do it.
+If it happens 5 times im taking it away.
+- read from save, read a save file.
+- save to file, save your collection of axolotls to a file.
 - stop, close program.

 # Panics!